-We strongly suggest that you discuss your specific whiplash injury after a thorough examination from a chiropractor who specialized in whiplash-associated disorders like Dr. Alykhan Shariff at Advanced Spinal Care.
+We strongly suggest that you discuss your specific whiplash injury after a thorough examination from a chiropractor who specialized in whiplash-associated disorders like Dr. Alykhan Shariff at Whiplash Pain Center.

 Will you get better?
 Yes.
 However, whiplash injuries can take from a few days to several months to rehabilitate.